ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-The type of fields specified as `ID` is also automatically switched to the ID scalar.
+The type of fields specified as `ID` is also automatically rewritten to the ID scalar.

 [Learn more about the ID scalar](/docs/hotchocolate/defining-a-schema/scalars#id)